dvindas/SagaPatternDemo/README.md

 As you can see, the saga was executed successfully as a whole.
 Each participant performed its respective logic and was subsequently notified about the saga's completion.
 The endpoints annotated with @Complete and @AfterLRA were correctly invoked at the end.

-To verify the state, you can use the following endpoints:
+To verify the system state, you can use the following endpoints:

 1. Request to get orders - OrderAPI
 ```